Zilliqa/ZIP/zips/zip-19.md

 | `ConfirmDelegatorSwap` | To execute the transfer |
 | `CancelDelegatorSwap` | to cancel the transfer request |

+### Caveat

+This mechanism does not support partial transfer.

 ## Proper deletion of empty map entries

 In order to remove the empty map entries properly, Scilla builtin `remove` should be used instead of `delete`.
 Upon removal, the updated sub-map should be